ArtezGDA/Course-Material/Pioneers.md

 - Download and install the [software](Software.md)
 - Create a journal, notebook or blog about your research.
  	- Document your programming efforts, ideas and sketches
-- Read Vanavar Bush - As we may think
+- Read Vannavar Bush - As we may think (see literature below)

 #####Week 2:
 *September 6th 2016*

-- for loops
+- `for` loops
 - Sketchpad (Ivan Sutherland)

 #####Week 3: